ntop/ntopng/doc/src/user_interface/shared/settings/tags.rst

 flow involving that host, which would not be very informative (e.g. DNS server).

-In addition, a flow classified as an application bound to a tag (see `Application-Based Tagging`_) is tagged directly as soon as it is detected, regardless of the client/server union described above.
+In addition, a flow classified as an application, or raising a flow risk, bound to a tag (see `Application- and Risk-Based Tagging`_) is tagged directly as soon as it is detected, regardless of the client/server union described above.

 Where Tags Are Shown
 ^^^^^^^^^^^^^^^^^^^^